CitizensFoundation/policy-synth/README.md

 ## Prototype Design
 The first test run is entirely automated except for the problem statement provided by humans.
 All other components are generated using GPT-4 & GPT-3.5.
 The context for solutions is obtained through curated web searches.
 This setup allows us to explore how human and AI-driven insights can work together to solve complex problems.

+For the real-world application of our platform, a series of expert and mass citizen crowdsourcing stages will be integrated.
+These stages are designed to accompany the AI-generated and ranked options, ensuring a robust and effective policy synthesis that capitalizes on the collective wisdom of diverse stakeholders.
+This way, we effectively combine human insights and machine intelligence to drive inventive, efficacious policy resolutions.

 ## Project Status
 - **Implemented**: Problem identification and solution modules
 - **Testing**: We're currently running initial tests